SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

 This in-home system comes with a base unit and a wearable, waterproof help button for $19.95 per month.
 It has a 1,400-foot signal range and requires AT&T cell coverage, so it's best for seniors who live in an area with strong cell service.

 The Touch Classic, a tablet with an eight-inch touchscreen, is a unique offering in the at-home category of medical alert systems.
 Starting at $54.95 per month, this system is perfect for older adults who are comfortable with technology, want a few extra features, and don't mind the higher monthly cost.
+Some of the features include a picture gallery, brain games for older adults, and activity tracking and medication reminders (for an additional fee).

 The Solo is an on-the-go cellular system with GPS technology and a 600-foot signal range from Mobile Device to a wearable button.
 There is no base station required; users carry a mobile unit and wear a help button on their wrist or around their neck, making it a reliable option for seniors who spend a lot of time outside the home.
 Prices start at $37.95 per month.